 Analysing the results of the website – To monitor your success, you can use Google Webmaster Tools and see the statistics you’re looking for.
 To learn your way around the site, here’s a beginner’s guide to Google webmaster tools.

-To learn SEO, Moz is one of the most recommended resource.
-Google, Search Engine Land, and HubSpot are some more useful resources for learning.
+To learn SEO, Moz is one of the most recommended resources.
+Search Engine Land and HubSpot are some more useful resources for learning.